hashicorp/design-system/website/docs/components/toast/partials/code/how-to-use.md

 ### Generic content

-It's also possible to insert custom content in the `Generic` contextual component.
+it’s also possible to insert custom content in the `Generic` contextual component.

 !!!
 Info